Tacoma police cruiser strikes pedestrians, videos show

 Shocking video footage posted on social media Saturday night shows a Tacoma, Wash., police cruiser plowing into a group of pedestrians.

-At least one pedestrian was hospitalized as a result of the incident, Q13 FOX of Seattle reported.
+At least one pedestrian was hospitalized as a result of the incident, the Tacoma Police Department said in a statement sent to Fox News, but their condition was "unknown" as 12 a.m.
+PT Sunday.

-Police had responded to the area on reports of drivers performing "burnouts" and "doughnuts" in the street, attracting spectators, according to reports and videos on social media.
+Police had responded to the area on reports of drivers street racing and performing "burnouts" and "doughnuts," attracting spectators.

+About 100 spectators and several vehicles were blocking a downtown intersection, the department said.

-When the police cruiser arrived, members of the crowd gathered around the vehicle, hitting it and appearing to threaten police -- prompting an officer to call for them to disperse, a department spokesperson told Q13 FOX.
+When the police cruiser arrived, members of the crowd gathered around the vehicle, hitting it and appearing to threaten police -- prompting the officer to attempt to extricate himself.

+He had used the cruiser's bullhorn to address the swarming crowd, the News Tribune of Tacoma reported.

+"The officer, fearing for his safety, tried to back up but was unable to do so because of the crowd," the statement said, adding the officer's lights and siren were on when he drove forward, with members of the crowd falling to the side or hurrying to get out of the vehicle's path.

 WARNING: GRAPHIC VIDEO

-After not being able to get through the crowd, the officer drove forward, with members of the crowd falling to the side or hurrying to get out of the vehicle's path.
+"He was afraid they would break his glass," Tacoma police spokeswoman Wendy Haddow said, according to the News Tribune.

-The officer at the wheel stopped the cruiser when it was safe and called for medical aid, a statement from the department said, according to a KOMO-TV Seattle reporter.
+The officer at the wheel stopped the cruiser when it was safe and called for medical aid, the statement added.

-"I am concerned that our department is experiencing another use-of-deadly-force incident," interim Tacoma police Chief Mike Ake said in the statement, according to KOMO.
+"I am concerned that our department is experiencing another use-of-deadly-force incident," interim Tacoma Police Chief Mike Ake said in the statement.
 "I send my thoughts to anyone who was injured in tonight’s event, and am committed to our Department’s full cooperation in the independent investigation and to assess the actions of the department’s response during the incident."

 The department has turned over the investigation to the Pierce County Force Investigation Team, the statement said.